Updated Summer 2020

-A day in a MaverIK on the Salmon River in Idaho in 2004 was the happy day I discovered IKs.
-I did the run in a raft the day before and stayed over to do it again in one of the IKs which had accompanied the rafts.
+A day in an NRS MaverIK on the Salmon River in Idaho back in 2004 was the happy day I discovered IKs.
+I’d done the run in a raft the day before, decided to stay over and did it again in an IK next day.
 I had a fantastic time, attacking my first-ever rapids like only a keen beginner can while amazingly, staying aboard.
-I rode it forwards, backwards, jumped out and hopped back in.
-I recall it didn’t track too well in the pools between the rapids but no one minded; it was a hot day and we were up for it.
+I rode it forwards, backwards, jumped out and crawled back in.
+I recall it didn’t track too well between the rapids but no one cared; it was a hot day and we were up for it.
 When it was all over I nearly bought it on the spot.

 At 3.8m x 91cm (12′ 5″ x 36″), for a while I wondered later if a MaverIK II was the then long sought after ‘self-bailing Sunny‘?
-The symmetrical upturned ends (18″ of rocker we’re told) contribute to agility and helping it ride over the frothing pile but not really, because the flat ‘raft’ hull profile, excessive width and 20kg (46lb) weight make it slow, and the $1800 only-in-the-US price tag waters the eyes.
+The symmetrical upturned ends (18″ of rocker we’re told) contribute to agility and helping it ride over the frothing pile.
+But not really: the flat ‘raft’ hull profile, excessive width and 20kg (46lb) weight make it slow, and the $1800 only-in-the-US price tag waters the old eyes.

-Since then I’ve never come across an owner review of a MaverIK because I realise they’re almost exclusively bought as day-rentals by US outfitters.
-The user-friendly stability plus tough hypalon fabric, simple build and 6–10 year guarantee attest to that.
+Since then, I’ve never come across an owner far less a review of a MaverIK because I realise they’re almost exclusively bought as day-rentals by US outfitters.
+The user-friendly stability plus tough hypalon fabric, simple build and 6–10 year guarantees attest to that.
 You even get chunky Leafield raft valves on the thwarts (backrests).

 Like NRS, Aire are a respected American rafting manufacturer.
-I’m told there are ‘tens of thousands in Idaho’ where Aire and NRS are based, but unlike Canada-based Feathercraft, outside the US they’re barely known.
+I’m told there are ‘tens of thousands in Idaho’ where Aire and NRS are based, but outside the US they’re unknown.
 I’ve never actually see an Aire IK.
-Like others in the IK and raft game, Aire have diversified into packrafts and SUP boards and to their credit, aren’t afraid to use the P word.
-A key difference between NRS and Aire IKs is that (unusually for the US) NRS are ‘tubeless’ (like Gumotex) and Aire’s use air bladders to support a shell or envelope.
+Like others in the IK and raft game, Aire have diversified into packrafts and SUP boards and aren’t afraid to own the PVC word.
+A key difference between NRS and Aire IKs is that (unusually for the US) NRS are ‘tubeless’ (like Gumotex) but Aire’s use air bladders to support a shell or envelope.
 Cheap to make but extended drying times.
 More here.

 Many years ago I was eyeing up the Aire Super Lynx as my next IK, mostly because theboatpeople.com rated it.
 A heavy-payload PVC self-bailer, it looked the part but weighs 46lbs (21kg).
-What few reviews I read rated it, but complained about drying times.
-I know all about that now – plus it is over a yard wide, like a lot of US-branded IKs, partly I suspect because it’s an optional self-bailer so needs a thick floor which adds instability (high centre of gravity) unless width also increases.
-Aire later brought out a skeg kit for the SL, but it’s design and fitting looked rather fussy.
-I’d probably have got a Super Lynx, tried it and sold it until a chum alerted me to the similarly bladdered but over a foot slimmer Feathercraft Java IK which had slipped under my inflatable radar and which I bought and also soon sold (see below).
+What few reviews I read rated it, but complained quite rightly about drying times.
+I know all about that now.
+Plus it is over a yard wide, like a lot of US-branded IKs, I suspect because it’s an optional self-bailer so needs a thick floor which creates instability (high centre of gravity) unless width also increases.
+I’d probably have got a Super Lynx, tried it and sold it until a chum alerted me to the similarly bladdered but over a foot slimmer Feathercraft Java IK which had slipped under my inflatable radar and which I bought and also soon sold.

-What do I know about Aire’s Sawtooth other than again, the Boat People rated it and it specs up close to Gumotex Solar 410C.
+What do I know about Aire’s Sawtooth other than again, the Boat People rate it and its specs up close to Gumotex Solar 410C.
 The numbers are 13′ 3″ long, 32″ wide, 36lbs and a huge 400-lb payload (4.04m; 81cm; 16.3kg, 180kg) – and all for $750.
 The Sawtooth is said to be faster than an old Sunny and runs one or two seats.
-It bails (could be good) but is bladdered – not so good for quick drying.
+It bails but is bladdered – not so good for quick drying.
 Plus it’s Aire’s lighter-duty, Chinese-made ‘Tributary’ brand with only a year’s warranty.

 Feathercraft Java ~ Full story here

-While in Colorado collecting my FC Java one time I did the 7-mile ‘Durango Town Run’ down the Animas River in a Hyside Padillac (below) – a boat I’d heard of but never considered owning as in no way does it fit into the air-portable touring category which I aspire to.
+While in Colorado collecting my FC Java one time I did the 7-mile ‘Durango Town Run’ down the Animas River in a Hyside Padillac – a boat I’d heard of but never considered owning one.
 A week of storms had the river running red with mud at 2000cfs, three times more than normal for August I was told.
 Great for rafts but a bit marginal for beginners in IKs they warned.
 I walked the bits in town and saw locals going down in inner tubes and even floating along without pfds, so figured it couldn’t be that bad.

-The Padillac is basic – a bomb-proof outfitter’s WW mule like the NRS MaverIK above.
-It has a thwart to lean against, feet jam in between the floor and huge side tubes, and it’s very short at just 9′ 8″ (2.5 m) which makes it nice and spinny for rock dodging or looking back upriver.
+The Padillac is another basic bomb-proof outfitter’s WW mule like the NRS MaverIK above.
+It has a thwart to lean against, feet jam in between the floor and huge side tubes, and it’s very short at just 9′ 8″ (2.5 m) which makes it nice and spin-y for rock dodging or looking back upriver.
 A bit like a packraft in fact.
-And at no less than 40 inches wide (like the Gumotex K2,) it’s also as stable as a screwed-down sofa; you could probably set up a step ladder and paint the ceiling while floating in a Padillac.
+And at a record breaking 40 inches wide (like the Gumotex K2,) it’s as stable as a screwed-down sofa; you could probably set up a step ladder and paint the ceiling while floating in a Padillac.
 The high flows that day didn’t make tracking an issue, but on a lake I imagine it would be as agonising as a creek boat.
 Big drain holes speed up self-bailing which turned out to be just as well.

-The guide (in a raft-full of people) warned me to attack the rapids (something I knew well from my first ever IK run in a MaverIK, above), but even that didn’t help me through the only Class III on the run: the three-wave ‘Smelter’ hiding out of town and which had slipped through my recce.
+The guide (in a raft full of people) warned me to attack the rapids (something I knew well from my run in a MaverIK, above), but even that didn’t help me through the only Class III on the run: the three-wave ‘Smelter’ which had slipped through my recce.
 Result?
-A lowside from the Hyside (above) and a stomach full of Animas siltwater; the fate of most renters hitting the Smelter that week, though looking at the picture it’s clear I wandered too far to the left.
+A lowside from the Hyside and a stomach full of Animas siltwater; the fate of most IK renters hitting the Animas that week, though looking at the pictures it’s clear I wandered too far to the left.

-I’ve led such a sad, sheltered life that I never knew there was such a thing as a folding kayak at the point I discovered there was such a thing as an inflatable.
-Since that time I’ve done a couple of trips with Steve in his ancient Klepper (below right and and a no-less-young Feathercraft K-Light (above right).
+I’ve done a couple of trips with a mate in his ancient Klepper and Feathercraft K-Light (left).
 For me part of the IK appeal is simply stepping in and out.
 It was something I was reminded of on the Thames one time, getting back into my Sunny after a lock, off a quay 2-3 feet high while hanging off some ladder rungs.
-With a hardshell’s cockpit it’s a tricky procedure, especially for a large person.
+With a cockpit it’s a tricky procedure, especially for a large person.

 Without hatches, set-up and packing time in a folder is longer and requires some dexterity and concentration (newer models may be easier).
 Furthermore, the easy whitewatering I’ve done in France might be a bit harsh on a folding alloy frame.
-An attack by blow darts could be bad news, but an IK is immune to rock bashing, rough treatment and cinching down directly onto the roof of a car.
+An IK is immune to rock bashing, rough treatment and cinching down directly onto the roof of a car.
 I had a quick spin in Steve’s K’light and recall being about as impressed as he was with my Gumboat.
-Like all paddlers, we are each to our own.
+Like all paddlers, we are each to our own

-Let alone drying issues, the extra time and complexity it takes to set up a folder out of the bag will put you off going out for quick paddles, but that time is soon gained on the water.
+Don’t even start me on drying issues, the extra time and complexity it takes to set up a folder out of the bag which may put you off quick paddles, even if that time is soon gained on the water.
 No doubt about it, I couldn’t keep up with Steve’s folders in my Sunny.
-With the wind in my face, one day on the Thames he was effortlessly gliding away while I was attacking the water like someone digging up a road with a pickaxe – and still losing ground.
-But we have yet to have a showdown in my Incept which I suspect will be more of a match for his Big Kahuna.
+With the wind in my face, one day on the Thames he was effortlessly gliding away while I was attacking the water like someone digging up a road with a pickaxe.